gratefullee/NFL_WinningRate/README.md

-Since the graph is not intuitively understandable, I decided to make a 3D graph with factors with the two highest rates.
+Since the graph is less intuitive, I decided to make a 3D graph with factors with the two highest rates.
 .
 ![3DPartialR](/img/3DPartialR.png)